GaloisInc/adapt/segmenter/README.md

 The phase 1 segmenter takes provenance input data (in a limited form of PROV-N format) and a segmentation specification, and produces a collection of segments (using PROV-N-like syntax).
+Each segment is annotated with information such as the PID and start time, according to the segmentation specification.

 The PROV-N input and output formats are somewhat "throwaway", implemented only for human consumption since in phase 2 we will move